Support Your Overall Health by Enhancing and Feeding Your Gut Bacteria.

 In small clinical studies, reishi increased plasma antioxidant capacity (6) (7), and enhanced immune responses in cancer patients (8) (40).
-In another study, a water-soluble reishi extract appeared to suppress development of colorectal adenomas (41).
-Remission of hepatocellular carcinoma was reported in a few cases in a single study (23).
-Another case series suggests a dietary supplement containing Reishi mushroom spores may have a negative effect on gastrointestinal cancer patients (42).
-Currently, there is no evidence for the use of reishi in first-line cancer treatment or to prolong long-term cancer survival.
-However, it may have a role in stimulating host immunity and enhancing tumor response (44).
+There is evidence it (reishi) may have a role in stimulating host immunity and enhancing tumor response (44).

 An in vitro study reported that reishi mushroom extract has toxic effects in leukocytes (14).
 There are also a few documented cases of hepatotoxicity (24) (25).
 More research is therefore needed to determine its safety and effectiveness as an adjunctive cancer treatment.

 Medicinal Mushrooms: Current Use in Clinical Practice https://www.liebertpub.com/doi/10.1089/act.2020.29275.kha